A Lindemann-Weierstrass theorem for $E$-functions: Introduction

 \begin{thmx}[Beukers \cite{Beukers}] Let $Y=(f_1,\dots,f_n)^\top$ be a vector of $E$-functions satisfying a system of first order equations $Y'=AY$ where $A$ is an $\medmuskip=0mu n\times n$-matrix with entries in $\Qbar(z)$.
 Denote the common denominator of the entries of $A$ by $T(z)$.
 Let $\alpha$ be an algebraic number satisfying $\alpha T(\alpha)\neq 0$.
 Then, for any homogeneous polynomial $P\in\Qbar[X_1,\dots,X_n]$ such that $P(f_1(\alpha),\dots,f_n(\alpha))=0$, there exists a polynomial $Q\in\Qbar[Z,X_1,\dots,X_n]$, homogeneous in the variables $X_1,\dots,X_n$, such that $Q(\alpha,X_1,\dots,X_n)=P(X_1,\dots,X_n)$ and $Q(z,f_1(z),\dots,f_n(z))=0$. \end{thmx}

+Andr\'e \cite{AndreB} generalized Theorem~\ref{thm: Beukers} to $E$-functions in Siegel's sense, see also \cite{Lepetit}.
 Since then, it seems that no general result was stated concerning the relations between the values of a single $E$-function.
-In this article, we use Beukers' lifting result and the Laplace transform to prove a Lindemann--Weierstrass theorem for $E$-functions.
-But first, we describe the recent formulations of Hermite--Lindemann effective results.
+As in the case of the exponential function, we can separate the diophantine results on the values of a given $E$-function $f$ into two steps.

+First, we consider in Section \ref{sec: Hermite-Lindemann} an analogue of Theorem \ref{thm: HL}, that is to determine the algebraic numbers $\alpha$ such that $f(\alpha)$ is algebraic.
+This problem was completely solved by Adamczewski and Rivoal in \cite{AR18}.